PLU Alumni Travel Opportunities

 2019 Diversity Center Alumni Trip: Trinidad & Tobago

-PLU’s Diversity Center is excited to host the Second Annual Diversity Center Alumni Trip to the Republic of Trinidad and Tobago.
-Alumni will have the opportunity to learn about the history and culture of Tobago and enjoy the festivities of their Heritage Festival.
-Visit the dCenter’s website for full details about registration, program fees, event schedules, and travel and lodging options.
+PLU’s Diversity Center hosted the Second Annual Diversity Center Alumni Trip to the Republic of Trinidad and Tobago in July 2019.
+Alumni had the opportunity to learn about the history and culture of Tobago and enjoy the festivities of their Heritage Festival.
+Visit the dCenter’s website for upcoming opportunities.

 Galápagos and Ecuador